Nominations sought for Kupchella Preventive Medicine and Wellness Awards

 UND is seeking nominations of individuals and organizations in North Dakota and surrounding

 states who have contributed significantly to disease prevention and healthful living.

 Consideration will be given to those who have made significant contributions in the

 field of health promotion and disease prevention, including the clinical, education,

 and research areas; demonstrated excellence in a function or on a project related

-to prevention or health promotion; taken initiative, shown innovativeness or persistence,
+to prevention or health promotion; or taken initiative, shown innovativeness or persistence,

-had an effect or made a difference in disease prevention or health promotion for rural
+or had an effect or made a difference in prevention or health promotion for rural

 Areas of special interest are promotion of physical activity, reduction of overweight